 Ultimately the decision was made to allow development of the property and to disinter the bodies, the cost of which was borne by the developer.

 When excavation began, seventeen remains were discovered, not eleven as Swartz claimed.
 It turns out that Swartz may have simply counted the existing headstones, and did not consider there were more people than markers.
 The remaining headstones did not make their way to El Camino Memorial Park with the disinterred remains.
 They had been moved and no longer coincided with the proper burial location.
-Instead the grave markers were used as fill and are ‘buried’ under the on ramp to Highway 78, just east of the cemetery location.
+Instead the grave markers were used as fill and are ‘buried’ under the onramp to Highway 78, just east of the cemetery location.
 Perhaps one day they will be discovered by a Caltrans crew who will have no idea as to their origin or rightful place.

-It is well within reason to assume that as many as 39 set of remains were still buried at the cemetery before the project began.
-If 17 sets of remains were removed at the developer’s cost, that may have left 22 behind (or more).
+It is well within reason to assume that as many as 42 set of remains were still buried at the cemetery before the project began.
+If 17 sets of remains were removed at the developer’s cost, that may have left 25 behind (or more).

 Grading began on the property to ready it for development.
-Soon after which, several remains, unceremoniously left behind, were discovered.
+Soon after which several remains, unceremoniously left behind, were discovered.
 This was confirmed by two reputable people.
 One such account was from Manny Mancillas, who worked for North County Soils Testing Laboratory in Escondido in 1969.
 His company was hired by an oil company, as a service station was to be built on the eastern portion of the former burial site, and the western half a restaurant, The Hungry Hunter.

 Mancillas remembered that the gravestones had been gathered in a pile before they were used as fill on the I-5 offramp.
 He noted that some of headstones were “beautiful” and some were about four feet high.